 Versatile

 Configure your vision pipelines with a simple web interface.
 Share your pipelines with other teams, and download updates as we improve the camera.
-Starting in 2019, you can even build completely custom pipelines with GRIP, the drag-and-drop computer vision interface.

 How Easy Is Limelight?